Waiting times on the phone can sometimes be long. Check our frequently asked questions to quickly find an answer to your question.

 How can I register with you?

 We would like to receive a referral letter from your primary care physician or mental health practitioner.
 It can be sent securely via Zorgdomein.
-Importantly, the referrer refers to ADHDcentral and that specific referrals are made to Specialized Mental Health Services.
+Importantly, the referrer refers to ADHDcentraal and that specific referrals are made to Specialized Mental Health Services.

 Review the 4 sign-up steps.